 Students register for the EPT and/or ELM at their local CSU campus.
-Questions about test dates and registration materials may be addressed to Student Life, CSU Channel Islands, One University Drive, Camarillo, CA 93012 (805) 437-8511.
+Questions about test dates and registration materials may be addressed to Student Life, Bell Tower Building, First Floor, (805) 437-8510.

 English Placement Test (EPT)

-- A score of "Exempt" on the augmented English CST, i.e. the CSU Early Assessment Program (EAP), taken in grade 11 as part of the California Standards Test.
+- a score of “Exempt” on the augmented English CST, i.e. the CSU Early Assessment Program (EAP), taken in grade 11;

-- A score of 550 or above on the verbal section of the College Board SAT taken April 1995 or later.
+- a score of 550 or above on the verbal section of the College Board SAT Reasoning Test taken April 1995 or later;

-- A score of 3, 4, or 5 on either the Language and Composition or the Composition and Literature examination of the College Board Advanced Placement program.
+- a score of 3, 4, or 5 on either the Language and Composition or the Composition and Literature examination of the College Board Scholastic Advanced Placement program; or

-- Completion and transfer of a course that satisfies the General Education-Breadth or Intersegmental General Education Transfer Curriculum (IGETC) written communication requirement, provided this course was completed with a grade of C or better.
+- completion and transfer of a course that satisfies the General Education-Breadth or Intersegmental General Education Transfer Curriculum (IGETC) written communication requirement, provided such course was completed with a grade of C or better.

-- A score of "Exempt" on the augmented mathematics California Standards Test, i.e., the CSU Early Assessment Program (EAP), taken in grade 11.
+- a score of “Exempt” on the augmented mathematics CST, i.e., the CSU Early Assessment Program (EAP), taken in grade 11;

-- A score of "conditionally exempt" on the augmented CST, i.e. the CSU Early Assessment Program (EAP) plus successful completion of a Senior-Year Mathematics Experience (SYME).
+- a score of “conditionally exempt” on the augmented CST, i.e. the CSU Early Assessment Program (EAP) plus successful completion of a Senior-Year Mathematics Experience (SYME); or

-- A score of 550 or above on the mathematics section of the College Board SAT or on the College Board SAT Subject Tests-Mathematics Tests Level I, IC (Calculator), II, or IIC (Calculator).
+- a score of 550 or above on the mathematics section of the College Board SAT Reasoning Test or on the College Board SAT II Mathematics Tests Level I, IC (Calculator), II, or IIC (Calculator).

-- A score of 23 or above on the ACT Mathematics Test.
+- A score of 23 or above on the American College Testing Mathematics Test.

-- A score of 3 or above on the College Board Advanced Placement Calculus examination (AB or BC) or Statistics examination.
+- A score of 3 or above on the College Board Advanced Placement Mathematics examination (AB or BC) or Statistics examination.